nosch/generator-ng-scaffold/README.md

 generator-ng-scaffold
 =====================

-A yeoman generator for web appplications based on AngularJS.
+A yeoman generator for web applications based on AngularJS.